 Linkback

 ‘Linkbacks’ are important in TLCMap for connecting information back to its source or to more details on the web.
 Each record can have a link, ideally linking specifically to information about that point on the map.
 It could link to a newspaper article in Trove, to a database entry, or simply to a webpage with pictures, biographies, histories, essays or whatever.
-The TLCMap GHAP can work as a kind of spatio-temporal directory, index or a map that provides access to any and all kinds of humanities information.
+TLCMap can work as a kind of spatio-temporal directory, index or a map that provides access to any and all kinds of humanities information.
 You could put URLs in any extended data but the ‘Linkback’ field is given special treatment as the key link for each point.

 Click the link button to add a field for ‘linkback’.